ORC researchers receive financial support from ‘Kom op tegen Kanker’ (Dec 2017)

 - Hui Wang – Tumor radio-immunotherapy is enhanced by the anti-rheumatoid drug auranofin in combination with the IL-2/S4B6 immunocomplex – Promotor: Prof. Dr. Mark De Ridder

-Professor Eline Menu and Professor Elke De Bruyne received an American Brian D. Novis Research Award from the International Myeloma Foundation in Atlanta for their research on multiple myeloma (Dec 2017)
+Prof. Eline Menu and Prof. Elke De Bruyne received an American Brian D. Novis Research Award from the International Myeloma Foundation in Atlanta for their research on multiple myeloma (Dec 2017)

 In 1995 the International Myeloma Foundation (IMF) started the Brian D. Novis Research Grant program in memory of its co-founder.
 The IMF awards prizes every year to stimulate research on myeloma and thus improve the chances of patients.
 To this day, the IMF has supported more than 100 promising projects, including that of Professor Eline Menu and Professor Elke De Bruyne.
 They received their award in Atlanta during the annual American Society of Hematology (ASH) meeting.

 Multiple myeloma (MM) is a cancer characterized by uncontrolled growth of plasma cells in the bone marrow.
 In recent years, enormous progress has been made in the treatment of MM patients, partly due to the development of new drugs.
 Yet most patients relapse due to the presence of residual cancer cells after an effective first treatment.

 An important characteristic of multiple myeloma (MM) is the genomic instability, which leads to genetic defects, drug resistance and progression of the cancer.
 The IMF awarded Professor Elke De Bruyne a Brian D. Novis Research Junior Grant for her research on the role of protein arginine methyltransferase 5 (PRMT5) in MM biology, genomic instability and drug response.